bs7280/markdown-embeddings-search/README.md

         - start bottom up and ensure each doc / node has enough content to be meaningful
         - start splitting as you go up
     - summarize each node + children
-        - Add  ai tags to each node
+        - Add  llamaindex metadata tag objects to vector index
-        - add summary meta data of all nodes under tree
+        - add summary to meta data of all nodes under tree
+            - ai.llms -> "Local LLaMa information"
+            - ai.llms.google-flan -> "Flan model for text2text..."
     - include other frontmatter as meta data
     - links from other documents in node references
 - treat notes like a big knowledge graph?
 Use llama_index's knowledge graph specific tools